benchkram/bob/README.md

 Why is this useful?

 * Get rid of "Works on My Machine".
-* No more building in docker.
+* No more building in Docker.
 * Easily jump between different versions of a programming language.